dingotiles/dingo-postgresql-release/README.md

 This system assumes you have an etcd cluster running.

+Why etcd?
+It is the common demoninator between registrator, patroni and confd.
+For example, to support consul we would first need to add consul support to patroni.

 For example, try using [cloudfoundry-incubator/etcd-release](https://github.com/cloudfoundry-incubator/etcd-release).

 Now create a spruce stub file with your etcd cluster information, say `tmp/etcd.yml`: